slamora/brackets-wiki/How-to-Use-Brackets.md

 ----------
 There is a large and growing body of extensions available for Brackets, many of which were written by community members.
-For a list of extensions and information on how to install them, see [Brackets Extensions].
+For a list of extensions and information on how to install them, see [Brackets Extensions](https://github.com/adobe/brackets/wiki/Brackets-Extensions).

 Keyboard Shortcut Cheat Sheet
 -----------------------------